 How to Check Solar Simulator Calibration

-Power vs Spectral Match
+Irradiance vs Spectral Match

-However, there can be changes in the spectral distribution of your solar simulator over time, which you could miss using only irradiance measurements.
-Unfortunately, if you want to accurately measure spectral drift, you will need to check the output of your solar simulator with a highly calibrated spectrophotometer.
+However, there can be changes in the spectral distribution of your solar simulator over time, which could be missed in irradiance measurements.
+Unfortunately, to accurately measure spectral drift, you will need to check solar simulator emission with a highly calibrated spectrophotometer.
 You can perform an approximate reading using a spectrometer - but this will be a qualitative measurement rather than for direct calibration.
-For this reason, it is important to bear in mind the usable lifetime of your lamp.
-If you are using a lamp with a short lifetime, such as an arc lamp, make sure its performance is monitored and that the bulb is changed when necessary.

 Initial Calibrations

-The goal of any solar simulator is to accurately replicate the solar spectrum, so it is vital that the light produced by your solar simulator is thoroughly and accurately characterised before use.
+The goal of any solar simulator is to accurately replicate the solar spectrum, so it is vital that the light produced by your solar simulator is thoroughly and accurately characterized before use.
 All solar simulators are classified according to well-defined calibration standards, such as the IEC 60904-9:2020 International Standard.

 Every one of the Ossila Solar Simulator lamps is thoroughly calibrated before distribution to ensure that it meets IEC 60904-9:2020 calibration standards.
 We ensure that it meets AAA grade classification over an area of 15 mm area diameter and an ABA classification over a 25 mm area.
 You can therefore be assured that your Ossila LED Solar Simulator Lamp will arrive fully calibrated and ready to use.